emk/simple-research-agent/README.md

 - Pass very clear test data to the LLM.
 - Retry failed test cases once using a `pytest` plugin.

 A more advanced system might run each test 10 times and insist on 9 passes, or something like that.
 We could also try to force the LLM to be deterministic, but that can allegedly be difficult even if a `seed` parameter is available, due to differences in hardware and library versions.
-Better to embrace randomness.
+Better to embrace randomness given the tools we reasonably have available.

+So probably what we want is a statistical test that answers the question, "Given that I have N passes and M failures on an easy and uambiguous example, what are the odds that the model makes the desired choice at least 90% of the time?"
+And you'd want a sequential procedure where you could abort early if the results were what we expected.
+But checking the overall results after test is tricky, and we'd want to compensate for that.